 Check your insulin's expiration date.
 If you haven't finished it before then, throw the rest away.Store unopened bottles of insulin in the refrigerator.
 Do not store your insulin at extreme temperatures.Keep the bottle of insulin you are using at room temperature.
 Injecting cold insulin can sometimes make the injection more painful.
 (Most pharmacists believe that insulin kept at room temperature will last for about one month.)

 After eating a meal, a hormone called glucagon-like peptide-1 (GLP-1) is produced in the stomach and intestines.
 This hormone leads to insulin being released from the beta cells in the pancreas.
 Exenatide and Liraglutide belong to a family of chemicals that mimics the effects of GLP-1.

 GLP-1 agonists are meant to be used in people with type 2 diabetes whose blood glucose is not controlled with oral anti-diabetes medications.

 Side effects from these medications may include: Low blood glucoseHeadacheNausea, vomitingDiarrheaIrritation where the shot is given

-There is also a concern that daily Liraglutide or once-weekly Exenatide (Bydureon) may increase the risk of developing a rare type of
+There is also a concern that daily liraglutide or once-weekly exenatide may increase the risk of developing a rare type of

 (medullary cancer) in certain people.
 Discuss this with your doctor.